michellepace/md-pretty/other-prompts/tailwind-refactor-goal.md

 ## What Are Tailwind Best Practices?
 Broadly, Tailwind CSS v3 best practices revolve around:
-- Utility-First Approach: Use Tailwind’s pre-defined utility classes (e.g., `p-4`, `bg-blue-500`) in HTML instead of writing custom CSS, reserving custom styles for edge cases.
+- Utility-First Approach: Use Tailwind's pre-defined utility classes (e.g., `p-4`, `bg-blue-500`) in HTML instead of writing custom CSS, reserving custom styles for edge cases.
 - Centralised Configuration: Define design tokens (colours, fonts, spacing) in `tailwind.config.js` for consistency and easy theme management.
-- Responsive and State-Driven Design: Leverage Tailwind’s modifiers (e.g., `md`:, `hover`:) for responsiveness and interactivity without media queries or custom selectors.
+- Responsive and State-Driven Design: Leverage Tailwind's modifiers (e.g., `md`:, `hover`:) for responsiveness and interactivity without media queries or custom selectors.
-- Minimal Custom CSS: Only use custom CSS for complex layouts or effects that utilities can’t handle, often with `@apply` in a build setup.
+- Minimal Custom CSS: Only use custom CSS for complex layouts or effects that utilities can't handle, often with `@apply` in a build setup.
 - Build Optimisation: Use a build process (not CDN) to generate lean, production-ready CSS by removing unused styles.

-By reducing custom CSS in this step, we’re laying the groundwork for these practices, with centralised theming as the next big win.
+By reducing custom CSS in this step, we're laying the groundwork for these practices, with centralised theming as the next big win.

 ### Utility-First Styling: Core Concept
 Tailwind CSS is built around the idea of utility classes, which are single-purpose, pre-defined CSS classes that apply specific styles.
 Instead of writing custom CSS (like you would in traditional frameworks or vanilla CSS), you compose your design by combining these utility classes directly in your HTML markup.

 For example, the documentation states: "With Tailwind, you style elements by applying pre-existing classes directly in your HTML."
-This means you don’t need to create separate CSS files with complex selectors or maintain a large stylesheet.
+This means you don't need to create separate CSS files with complex selectors or maintain a large stylesheet.
 Instead, you use classes like `bg-blue-500`, `text-center`, or `p-4` to style elements inline, building your UI as you go.

-Here’s a practical example inspired by Tailwind CSS good practices:
+Here's a practical example inspired by Tailwind CSS good practices:

 ```html
 <section class="max-w-4xl mx-auto p-6 bg-white shadow-md rounded-lg sm:p-8 md:flex md:gap-6">